Environmental art: Considering environmental impact

-Ecological awareness and transformation
+Ecological awareness, Eco-art, and transformation

-Other eco-artists reflect on our human engagement with the natural world, and create ecologically informed artworks that focus on transformation or reclamation.
-Ecoart writer and theoretician Linda Weintraub coined the term, "cycle-logical" to describe the correlation between recycling and psychology.
-The 21st century notion of artists' mindful engagement with their materials harkens back to paleolithic midden piles of discarded pottery and metals from ancient civilizations.
-Weintraub cites the work of MacArthur Fellow Sarah Sze who recycles, reuses, and refurbishes detritus from the waste stream into elegant sprawling installations.
-Her self-reflective work draws our attention to our own cluttered lives and connection to consumer culture.
-Brigitte Hitschler's Energy field drew power for 400 red diodes from the to-be-reclaimed potash slag heap upon which they were installed, using art and science to reveal hidden material culture.
+The potential role of art/eco-art in engendering socio-environmental transformation is becoming more widely discussed, as are the systemic obstacles to that transformation.
+In considering how society might be inspired, via its artworks, to respond positively to eco-crisis and change itself accordingly, some eco-artists reflect on our human engagement with the natural world, and create ecologically informed art that focuses on (or helps us to visualise) eco-friendly transformation or reclamation.
+For instance, eco-art writer and theoretician Linda Weintraub (who coined the term "cycle-logical" to describe the correlation between recycling and psychology) reminds us that the 21st-century notion of artists' mindful engagement with their materials harkens back to Paleolithic midden piles of discarded pottery and metals from ancient civilizations.
+Weintraub cites the work of MacArthur Fellow Sarah Sze who recycles, reuses, and refurbishes detritus from the waste stream into elegant sprawling installations: this self-reflective work draws our attention to (and thereby initiates a critique of) our own cluttered lives and connection to consumer culture.
+A 2024 article by Bridie Lonie describes changes in approaches to environmental art from the 1970s to our present—including a discussion of the Anthropocene as an emergent, interdisciplinary concept, theorising artists’ engagement with the weather, theorising the role of the artwork within activism, “Interrupting the Automatism” in the activation of public space, and landscape as the provider of new eyes.

+There are now countless other examples of eco-art globally that raise eco-awareness and establish new, precursor perceptual platforms that might contribute to societal or psychological change.
+Brigitte Hitschler's Energy field, for instance, drew power for 400 red diodes from the to-be-reclaimed potash slag heap upon which they were installed, using art and science to reveal hidden material culture.
 Ecological artist and activist, Beverly Naidus, creates installations that address environmental crises, nuclear legacy issues, and creates works on paper that envision transformation.
-Her community-based permaculture project, Eden Reframed remediates degraded soil using phytoremediation and mushrooms resulting in a public place to grow and harvest medicinal plants and edible plants.
+Her community-based permaculture project, Eden Reframed, remediates degraded soil using phytoremediation and mushrooms resulting in a public place to grow and harvest medicinal plants and edible plants.
 Naidus is an educator having taught at the University of Washington, Tacoma for over ten years, where she created the Interdisciplinary Studio Arts in Community curriculum merging art with ecology and socially engaged practices.
 Naidus's book, Arts for Change: Teaching Outside the Frame is a resource for teachers, activists and artists.
 Sculptor and installation artist Erika Wanenmacher was inspired by Tony Price in her development of works addressing creativity, mythology, and New Mexico's nuclear presence.
-Oregon based artist and arborist Richard Reames uses grafting techniques to produce his works of arborsculpture and arbortecture.
+Oregon-based artist and arborist Richard Reames uses grafting techniques to produce his works of arborsculpture and arbortecture.
 He uses time-based processes of multiple plantings of trees that are then shaped by bending, pruning, grafting, in ways that are similar to pleaching and espalier.
-These works have ecological advantages including carbon dioxide sequestration, habitat creation and climate change mitigation.
+These works have ecological advantages, including carbon dioxide sequestration, habitat creation, and climate change mitigation.